jwcxz/color-control/README.md

 ## Extracting colors from an SVG graphic palette.

-`extract-colors` reads colors data from an SVG file and produces lines for your ~/.Xdefaults or Linux terminal color configuration escape codes.
+`extract-colors.py` reads colors data from an SVG file and produces lines for your ~/.Xdefaults or Linux terminal color configuration escape codes.

 It's not very smart...
 It doesn't use proper XML parsing at all, just some regular expressions that are fairly robust.
 See the provided `example.svg`